crossplane/docs/content/master/concepts/environment-configs.md

 mode, to [function-patch-and-transform] and, if needed, [function-environment-configs].

-See [function-environment-configs]' docs for more details about manual migration.
+See the documentation of [function-environment-configs] for more details about manual migration.

 <!-- vale Google.Headings = NO -->